Complements of Schubert polynomials: Introduction

-We would like to mention that Fink, M\'esz\'aros and St.\,Dizier \cite{Fin} showed that if $\sigma$ is a pattern of $w$, then $\S_w(x)$ can be expressed as a monomial times $\S_\sigma(x)$ (in reindexed variables) plus a polynomial with nonnegative coefficients.
-This means that if $w$ contains a 1432 pattern, then $\S_w(x)$ contains $\S_{1432}(x)$ as a ``positive part''.
-Hence it is reasonable to pose Conjecture \ref{1432} for permutations containing a 1432 pattern.

 This paper is organized as follows.
+In Section \ref{ma1}, we give a proof of Theorem \ref{mt1}.
+The arguments rely on the RC-graph (also called pipedream) model of Schubert polynomials.
 In Section \ref{RCC}, we present a proof of Theorem \ref{main1}.
-The arguments rely on the RC-graph model of Schubert polynomials as well as properties of permutations avoiding 132 and 312.
-In Section \ref{cj1432}, we confirm Conjecture \ref{1432} for the case $w=1432$.
+Remarks about Conjecture \ref{cytj} are given in Section \ref{TEE}.

+{\bf Acknowledgments.} We would like to thank the anonymous referee for valuable comments and suggestions.
+This work was supported by the National Science Foundation of China (11971250, 12071320, 12371329) and Sichuan Science and Technology Program (2023ZYD0012).

-\section{Proof of Theorem \ref{main1}}
+\section{Proof of Theorem \ref{mt1}}

-As mentioned in Introduction, the main difficulty is to prove that if $x^{\delta_n} \S_w(x^{-1})$ is a Schubert polynomial, then $w$ must avoid $132$ and $312$.
-To do this, we first need a description of the largest and the smallest monomials of $\S_w(x)$ in the reverse lexicographic order, which comes from the RC-graph interpretation of Schubert polynomials.